-Both the Coast Guard helicopter and Sanchez's helicopter prominently display the logo of Aerospatiale, a French aircraft manufacturing company and the manufacturer of both of the helicopter models shown.
+Both the U.S. Coast Guard helicopter and Sanchez's private helicopter prominently display the logo of Aerospatiale, the French aircraft manufacturing company of both of the helicopter models shown.

 R-Rated Opening: The early scene of Sanchez finding Lupe with another man, having her lover murdered, and personally beating her with a stingray tail whip lets the audience know that this will be much darker than the average Bond film.